rust-lang/book/second-edition/src/ch13-01-closures.md

-Instead of always calling the `simulated_expensive_calculation` function before the `if` blocks, we can define a closure and store the closure in a variable instead of the result as shown in Listing 13-5:
+Instead of always calling the `simulated_expensive_calculation` function before the `if` blocks, we can define a closure and store the closure in a variable instead of the result as shown in Listing 13-5.
+We can actually choose to move the whole body of `simulated_expensive_calculation` within the closure we're introducing here:

 <span class="filename">Filename: src/main.rs</span>